‘Lutheran Liar never lies; she edits.’

 So instead you say “Gosh, George.
 I already have plans.”
 Your “plans”, my wise mother explained, might be washing your hair, or babysitting your little brother.
 Or just watching TV.
 But they are, in fact, “plans”.
 So you haven’t lied.
 And you’ve let George down easy, bless his little dinosaur-loving heart.
 Besides, it’s a small town.
 It doesn’t have enough bridges to make it a smart move to burn any.

 That’s the origin of the “Lutheran Lie”.
 As you can imagine, the concept translates ever so well to life after high school, no matter where you live or what you do.

 Suppose someone asks to stay with you.
 I mean as a houseguest.
 This happens with alarming frequency.
 I guess most people weren’t raised like I was, in the Midwest, where it was considered extremely inappropriate to invite yourself anywhere, and most decidedly uncool to propose yourself as a houseguest.

 So what would Lutheran Liar say?
 “We have a family obligation that weekend.”
 (The “obligation” being to spend time with The Dude and The Child and not with the person who asked.)

-Or, say a potential employer asks you to work on a freelance assignment that you’d rather lie in the street than take on.
+Or, say someone asks you to help with a project that you’d rather lie in the street than take on.

 The Lutheran Liar way to respond?
 “I have a prior commitment.”
 (The commitment being to do the laundry, scour the bathtub grout, fill out the Times crossword — basically anything except work on that stupid project.)